frgfm/dl-playground/README.md

 # Advanced exercises for Udacity Deep Learning scholars
 This repository compiles different exercises for scholars of the Deep Learning nanodegree from Udacity that want to go the extra mile.
+This material is not required for Udacity DL phases completion, and will not be counted as an extra in their consideration.

-Diving further into the different topics of the course and notebook exercises from the nanodegree [repo](https://github.com/frgfm/deep-learning-v2-pytorch), you can find the following exercises for each lesson:
+Diving further into the different topics of the course and notebook exercises from the nanodegree [repo](https://github.com/frgfm/deep-learning-v2-pytorch), you can find the following exercises for each lesson.

 ### Lesson 2 (Neural networks)
 Create the building blocks for your own MLP in numpy by completing two challenges: